fedevitt1/fedevitt1.github.io/README.md

 I created a simple application with a counter in the main screen.
 The count starts from 0 and the user has two +/- buttons to increase or decrease the counter at will, at any time it wants.
-I decided to use monochromatic colors on the tenolity of yellow.
+I decided to use monochromatic colors on the tenolity of yellow and brown.

 ## Visuals